VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication.md

 ## <a name="head1"></a> Set Up Server

-Your server should be able to authorize your users, store Application's Virgil Key and use **Virgil SDK** for cryptographic operations or for some requests to **Virgil Services**.
+Your server should be able to authorize your users, store Application's Virgil Key and use **Virgil SDK** for cryptographic operations or for some requests to Virgil Services.
 You can configure your server using the [Setup Guide](/docs/guides/configuration/server-configuration.md).

 ## <a name="head2"></a> Set Up Clients